unipartdigital/calendar/README.md

 **Wishlist**

 - [ ] Add the ability to create new calendar within Roundcube Calendar GUI.
 - [ ] Oauth support for a wider range of calendar choices.
-(Next thing I want so I am working on it.
+(Next thing I want so I am working on it.)
 - [ ] Add a preview / agenda list in main Mail Tab within the left side column at the bottom.
 - [x] ~~Assign random colors upon initial sync of calendars.~~ - Thank you @drlight17
 - [ ] Add sound notifications.
 - [ ] Integrate a Caldav Enabled Tasklist plugin.
+(This is on the very back burner.)
 - [x] ~~Add Emoticon Support.~~ @texxasrulez
 - [x] ~~Remove mcrypt and replace with openssl.~~ Thank you @MAT-WEISS-2017
 * User feature requests are always welcome but I cannot guarantee if I can pull it off ... :relaxed: